CleverRaven/Cataclysm-DDA/data/mods/MindOverMatter/PowerDescriptionSpoilers.md

 **Passive Power: Telepathic Suggestion**: Influence the attitude of those the psion is speaking to, increasing Persuade, Lie, and Intimidate chances by 5% plus 1.5% times the psion's highest-leveled telepathy power.

+Powers causing telepathic damage have a 5% chance to down the target, a 33% chance to stun the target for 1 second, and a 66% chance to daze the target for 1 second.
+Each of these is checked independently.

 ## Concentration Trance (C)
 *Difficulty*: 1<br />
 *Target*: Self<br />